Determinate vs. Indeterminate Tomatoes

 What are the best-tasting indeterminate tomatoes?

-Some of the most popular indeterminate tomatoes to grow include the varieties 'Beefsteak', 'Big Boy', 'Brandywine', 'Sungold', and 'Sweet Million'.
+A selection of favored indeterminate varieties include 'Beefsteak', 'Big Boy', 'Brandywine', 'Sungold', and 'Sweet Million'.

 Do you need to prune indeterminate tomatoes?